Thank you for your interest in DiMeN DTP PhD studentships. Applications for October 2023 will open in November 2022.

 Section I: Employment History

-Section J: We require two academic or relevance work experience (eg, research placement supervisors, research/industry line managers) references.
+Section J: Two references.
 You will be asked to provide contact details for your referees who will be contacted automatically for references when you apply.
 In this section of the application, please select ‘email my referee a link to upload my reference.’

 Sections K/L: Equal opportunities and any additional information